German Workers' Party: Adolf Hitler's membership

 After World War I ended, Adolf Hitler returned to Munich.
 Having no formal education or career prospects, he tried to remain in the army for as long as possible.
-In July 1919, he was appointed Verbindungsmann (intelligence agent) of an Aufklärungskommando (reconnaissance commando) of the Reichswehr to influence other soldiers and to investigate the DAP.
+In July 1919, he was appointed of an Aufklärungskommando of the Reichswehr to influence other soldiers and to investigate the DAP.
 While Hitler was initially unimpressed by the meetings and found them disorganised, he enjoyed the discussion that took place.
-During these investigations, Hitler became attracted to founder Anton Drexler's anti-Semitic, nationalist, anti-capitalist, and anti-Marxist ideas.
+During these investigations, Hitler became attracted to founder Anton Drexler's antisemitic, nationalist, anti-capitalist, and anti-Marxist ideas.
 While attending a party meeting at the Sterneckerbräu beer hall on 12 September 1919, Hitler became involved in a heated political argument with a visitor, Professor Adalbert Baumann, who questioned the soundness of Gottfried Feder's arguments in support of Bavarian separatism and against capitalism.
 In vehemently attacking the man's arguments, he made an impression on the other party members with his oratory skills and, according to Hitler, Baumann left the hall acknowledging unequivocal defeat.
 Impressed with Hitler's oratory skills, Drexler encouraged him to join.
 On the orders of his army superiors, Hitler applied to join the party.
 Although Hitler initially wanted to form his own party, he claimed to have been convinced to join the DAP because it was small and he could eventually become its leader.
 He consequently encouraged the organisation to become less of a debating society, which it had been previously, and more of an active political party.